buythedibs/az_token_sale/README.md

 # AZ Token Sale

 Toke sale smart contract for Aleph Zero.
+Accepts AZERO for a token.
+No time limit or amount limits.
+Designed to sell at a certain rate as long as there are tokens in there.

 ### Rules & notes